even4void/aliquote/content/post/lisp-qr-regression.md

 $$ \left(X^TX\right)^{-1}X^Ty = \left(R^TQ^TQR\right)^{-1}R^TQ^Ty = \left(R^TR\right)^{-1}R^TQ^Ty = R^{-1}Q^Ty. $$

 Let's implement this approach in Lisp using the [magicl](https://github.com/quil-lang/magicl) package, which provides low-level bindings to BLAS/LAPACK as well as a high-level interface with everything we need for common linear algebra problems (e.g., SVD, Cholesky or QR decomposition, etc.).
+Other CL libraries are available but I like this one because it is actively maintained by working heroes, including Robert Smith (@stylewarning), who also happens to play piano.
+We also need a toy artificial dataset.

 ```lisp
 (ql:quickload :magicl)